 PRINT PAGEAlyssa SilvaggiAssociate

 Alyssa Silvaggi zealously defends the firm’s clients against a wide variety of criminal charges.
-Her experience at the firm ranges from violent state cases, such as armed robbery to complex white collar federal cases.
-Alyssa supports all phases of the litigation process, from initial case management and trial preparation to appearing in court and arguing motions.
+Her experience at the firm ranges from serious state cases, such as armed robbery and child sexual battery to complex white-collar federal cases.
+Alyssa is a passionate advocate throughout all phases of the litigation process, from initial case management and trial preparation to litigating in court.
 Dependable, hard-working and always prepared, Alyssa is an advocate who is not only genuine, but also relatable and persuasive.

 Inquisitive by nature, Alyssa is driven to find the critical details of a case and to ask the right questions in order to advance her client’s defense.
 Alyssa joined the firm’s Criminal Division after working for several years in the Broward County Public Defender’s Office.
 Working as a public defender gave Alyssa effective advocacy and early-on strategy development skills, as well as the hands-on training she needed to serve the firm’s clients well.